lcnbr/PhysVault/PhysNotes/QFTII/anomalies of the electroweak model.md

 $$

 # U(1) x SU(3)
 There is a mixed anomaly of $U(1)$ and the $S U(3)$ of quantum chromodynamics.
 This one involves only the quarks.
-Since the quarks all transform in the same [[defining representation of su(n)|fundamental representation]], we only need to sum over the hypercharges
+Since the quarks all transform in the same [[../math/defining representation of su(n|fundamental representation]].md), we only need to sum over the hypercharges
 $$
 A_{\mathrm{U}(1) \times \mathrm{SU}(3)} \sim \operatorname{Tr}_{\mathrm{Q}, \mathrm{L}} Y-\operatorname{Tr}_{\mathrm{Q}, \mathrm{R}} Y
 $$